Manuscript wishlist

 -Asexual characters

 -Pets, especially cats.
 I’m also interested in stories about pet owners who were afraid or reluctant at first!
+(And really, please just send me any black cat picture book!!!
+SPOOKY by Sally Anne Garland stole my heart recently.)

 -Beach settings